sdss/lvmdrp/README.md

 In some MacOS versions there may be the need to perform extra installation steps, before getting into the steps described in the [installation section](#installation).

+### Issue importing CSafeLoader

+Some Mac users have found the folloring error while importing `CSafeLoader` from the PyYaml package (~6.0):

+    AttributeError: module 'yaml' has no attribute 'CSafeLoader'

+PyYaml is being installed as a dependency of PyTable.
+As of **Aug 7, 2023**, the problem seems to be solved by either installing PyTables from conda directly (instead of using pip install) or by installing PyTables from their [master branch](https://github.com/PyTables/PyTables).

 ### For MacOS (Monterey v12.6.2)

 You will require to run this extra step before continuing with the regular DRP installation: